nishchalnigam/2750-Cassandra/README.md

-# 2750-Cassandra
+# Multi-Node Cluster Database with Cassandra on Linux

-## Part 1: Setting up Cassandra on the linux VM's
+## Part 1: Setting up Cassandra on the Linux VM's
 ### A: Setup on Individual Nodes

 1. Make sure JAVA_HOME path is added in the "~/.bashrc" file